DAV9854/Fort.js/README.md

 **Fort.js** is authored and maintained by Idris Khenchil

+Follow us on [Twitter](https://twitter.com/colourity) to say up to date!

 Feel free to check out the demo [here](http://colourity.github.io/).
 Used Fort in a project?
-I'd love to see it, [email](mailto:idris@colourity.com) me.
+I'd love to see it, [email](mailto:idris@colourity.com) us.